 The real reason that we teach programming in schools is not to provide vocational training for the software industry, but to give students a grounding in general problem solving skills that they can apply in non-programming contexts.
 This is called computational thinking.
 For each task they are given, I encourage them to consider that:

 - if you strip away the superfluous detail, it might be essentially the same as a problem you've solved before.
 Could you use the same solution?
+Solving a Sudoku puzzle, for example, is essentially the same as creating a school timetable.

 - we should aim to make the program more efficient or more concise.

 We can apply these ideas to a simple program, e.g. if asked to print the two-times table, then we wouldn't just print 2, 4, 6, 8, etc., we'd think about how those answers are generated, count from 1 to 12, multiplying by two as we went along.
 It's essentially the same as any counting program, e.g. Ten Green Bottles (see below).
-If we stored the 2 in a variable and used that to multiply, then we could easily change the program to display other tables.
-Using a for loop woudn't really make the program more efficient (in the sense that it wouldn't be quicker or use less memory), but it would be more concise.
+If we stored the 2 in a variable and used that to multiply, then we could easily generalise the program to display other tables.
+Using a for loop wouldn't really make the program more efficient (in the sense that it wouldn't be quicker or use less memory), but it would be more concise.

 We can also apply this to non-programming tasks, e.g. making a web-page.
 Thinking about the structure is more important than the appearance - how does a rollover work; how do we make a drop-down menu, etc?
 Could we make a page that appears equally well on all devices (by using a fluid layout and a careful choice of fonts)?
 Could we improve the page by using efficient file formats, minimising the use of unnecessary images and http requests, etc?